Choosing a Bariatric Surgery Procedure

 start to eat soft foods and then solid foods.
 If you eat too much or too quickly,

 you may have abdominal pain or vomiting.
-You'll learn how to know when your new stomach
+You'll learn how to eat slowly to prevent

 Your healthcare provider will give you more instructions about your diet.
 These may